 It's even more annoying when I just rebooted five minutes ago.
 I've just checked for an update, so why do I need to check again?

-2. When I start the app.
+Just back off and let me get on with it, willya? - When I start the app.
 When I use an app, I want to use it right away.
 It was good enough last time I used it, so the chances are it'll be good enough for my purposes this time.
 I usually want to just fire it up, do what I need to do, and move on.
 I don't want to wait while it grabs a new version, installs it, makes me restart the app (or, worse, reboot my computer - see above), and then I have to figure out what's changed.

 The absolute worst example of this is when an update means that previous work is incompatible or introduces a new bug.
 I don't care if a fix comes out a few days later.
-I want to do what I want to do now, and the developer just screwed that up.
+I want to do what I want to do now, and the developer just screwed that up. - In the background.
+Why's my computer going slow?
+Why did I just run out of space on drive C?
+Why's this app different to last time I used it?
+It's my computer, and I don't want anyone making changes to it without me knowing.

 Obviously there are times when you need people to be using the latest version, such as when it's an online service which requires the client to maintain compatibility with the servers or with other users, or if the old version has a horrendous problem that could actually cause my computer to crash, but most of the time there's absolutely no reason why I can't stick with what I've already got.